 As you know, on April 18, 2019 the Board of Commissioners of the Metropolitan Water Reclamation District of Greater Chicago (MWRD) adopted Ordinance O19-003 entitled Office of the Independent Inspector General (MWRD OIIG Ordinance) that has been designed to promote integrity and efficiency in government and provide independent oversight of the MWRD.
 Additionally, an Intergovernmental Agreement between the County of Cook and MWRD became effective by full execution of the parties on May 17, 2019 (Sec.
 II.
-Term of Agreement) thereby authorizing the OIIG to initiate operations relating to the MWRD.
-This quarterly report is written in accordance with Section 2-287 of the MWRD OIIG Ordinance to apprise you of the activities of this office during the time period beginning January 1, 2022 through March 31, 2022.
+Term of Agreement) and was extended by the MWRD on March 3, 2022 thereby authorizing the OIIG to continue operations relating to the MWRD.
+This quarterly report is written in accordance with Section 2-287 of the MWRD OIIG Ordinance to apprise you of the activities of this office during the time period beginning July 1, 2022 through September 30, 2022.1

-OHG Case Activity
+OIIG Case Activity

-In connection with the number of complaints received by the OIIG, please be aware we have received a total of 12 new complaints during this reporting period.
+In connection with the number of complaints received by the OIIG, please be aware we have received a total of 11 new complaints during this reporting period.
 This number also includes those matters resulting from the exercise of my own initiative (MWRD OIIG Ordinance Section Two (citing Cook County Code, Sec.
 2-284(2)).
-Five OIIG inquiries have been upgraded to an OIIG investigation this reporting period while 12 OIIG case inquiries have been initiated during this reporting period and a total of 19 OIIG case inquiries remain pending at the present time.
-We
+Thirteen OIIG case inquiries have been initiated during this reporting period and a total of 27 OIIG case inquiries remain pending at the present

-&lt;sup>1 In accordance with the MWRD OIIG Ordinance, this office reports quarterly the number of investigations initiated and concluded during the subject time period along with other relevant data concerning the activities of the office.
+1 In accordance with the MWRD OIIG Ordinance, this office reports quarterly the number of investigations initiated and concluded during the subject time period along with other relevant data concerning the activities of the office.
 Quarterly reports also set forth OIIG recommendations for remedial or other action following the completion of an investigation and track whether recommendations were adopted in whole or in part or otherwise not implemented by the MWRD.
 Finally, quarterly reports also describe miscellaneous activities of the OIIG that may be of interest to MWRD officials, employees, contractors and members of the public.

-&lt;sup>2 Upon receipt of a complaint, a triage/screening process of each complaint is undertaken.
-In order to streamline the OIIG process and maximize the number of complaints that will be subject to review, if a have referred no matters to management or other enforcement or prosecutorial agencies for further consideration this reporting period.
-The OIIG currently has no matters open more than 180 days of the issuance of this report.
+time.2 We have referred no matters to management or other enforcement or prosecutorial agencies for further consideration this reporting period.
+The OIIG currently has one open OIIG case and no cases open more than 180 days of the issuance of this report.

-OIIG Summary Reports
+OIIG Summary Reports3

-During the 1st Quarter of 2022, the OIIG issued four summary reports on MWRD matters.
-The following provides a general description of the matters and states whether OIIG recommendations for remediation or discipline have been adopted.
+During the 3rd Quarter of 2022, the OIIG issued two summary reports on MWRD matters.
+The following provides a general description of the matter and states whether OIIG recommendations for remediation or discipline have been adopted.
 Specific identifying information is being withheld in accordance with the OIIG Ordinance where appropriate.